Gagniuc/Average-Standard-deviation-and-Coefficient-of-variation/README.md

 # Average, standard deviation and coefficient of variation

 Ex.
-(195) - Average, standard deviation and coefficient of variation, is presented here in three programming languages: Python, MATLAB, and JavaScript.
+(195) - <i>Average, standard deviation and coefficient of variation</i>, is presented here in three programming languages: Python, MATLAB, and JavaScript.
 Although the implementations differ in syntax, the underlying concept remains identical across all three versions.
 Each code sample is reproduced from its respective volume of the series <i>Coding Examples from Simple to Complex</i> (Springer, 2024).
 ***

 The above example performs statistical calculations on an array <i>a</i> and then calls the <i>stat</i> function with the array.
 The code starts by defining an array <i>a</i> with a list of numerical values.
 Then, the code initializes a variable <i>b</i> to 0 and another variable <i>e</i> to 0.
 Additionally, it creates an array <i>r</i> with three elements for storing statistical results, namely for the average (AV; mathematically denoted as <i>x̄</i>), standard deviation (SD; mathematically denoted as <i>σ</i>), and the coefficient of variation (CV; mathematically denoted as <i>C<sub>v</sub></i>).